About Executive NEMS

 Program details

 Executive NEMS will be delivered in person from June 8 to 13, 2026, 8:30 a.m. to 5:00 p.m.
 (CST), at the University of Saskatchewan in Saskatoon, Saskatchewan.
+On Saturday, June 13, participants will be flown to a Cameco uranium mine site for a site visit.
 The program is designed as a focused, immersive experience that balances expert-led instruction with peer engagement and practical application.

 Participants will engage in facilitated sessions, plenary discussions, interactive group work and case-based learning, with dedicated time built in for executive dialogue, questions and professional networking.
 All course materials will be provided electronically through the IAEA online learning platform, enabling participants to access resources before, during and after the program.
 A laptop or tablet is required.